upup-wei/upup-wei.github.io/_pages/about.md

 My core research interests lie at the fascinating intersection of **Natural Language Processing (NLP)**, **Large Language Models (LLM)**, and **AI for Science (AI4Science)**.
 I'm always eager to connect with fellow researchers and practitioners in these fields.
 Feel free to reach out if you'd like to discuss potential collaborations or share ideas!
 Here is my [WeChat](https://upup-wei.github.io/images/wechat.JPG).

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 Our survey about "Agentic Science" was released.
+Thanks to all collaborators.
 - *2025.05*: &nbsp;🎉🎉 One paper has been accepted by ACL'2025.
 - *2025.05*: &nbsp;🎉🎉 Two papers have been accepted by ICML'2025.
 - *2024.11*: &nbsp;🎉🎉 One paper has been accepted by Nature Communications.